EliuX/MEGAcmd4J/README.md

 ## More information
 * Once installed [MEGAcmd][megacmd] in your system execute `mega-help` to check all commands.
-You will be able to notice those who are used in this library and others which dont, for practical reasons, but that will provide you additional capabilities.
+You will be able to notice those who are used in this library and others which don't, for practical reasons, but that will provide you additional capabilities.
 Try them out.

 ## Author